 Production

 Wind turbine parts are made of modern materials which are difficult and expensive to make.
 A wind turbine factory can not be built overnight because of the high grade and complexity of the parts.
 Because of this, industry has a hard time keeping up with the explosive demand for wind turbine parts, thus the cost of parts has recently risen above what had been the expected cost.
-Long-term however, the wind boom is going to drive down the price of turbines due to increased availability and innovation.
+Long-term however, the wind boom is going to drive down the price of wind power due to increased availability and innovation.

 Advantages